AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

-* INDEX: The index of the activity as shown in the displayed activity.
+* INDEX: The index of the activity as shown in the displayed activity list.
 Note, that the list is sorted by date and that the index must be a positive number which is not larger than the number of activities recorded.

 **Examples:**